LeafScore

 The more of us who choose these natural deodorants, the more we’ll get the message across to manufacturers that they need to take our concerns seriously.
 Eco-activism, it’s 1% inspiration and 99% perspiration, right?!

-The best natural deodorant: our top picks
+The best all-natural deodorant: our top picks

 With the exception of Tom’s of Maine’s recycled aluminum antiperspirants, the following are also aluminum-free.
 Click here to view our methodology, which at its core, is about voting with our dollars to fight climate change.